 On Sunday 29 July, the island of Lombok in Indonesia was violently struck by a 6.4 magnitude earthquake, leaving at least 17 people dead and hundreds more injured.

 The disaster was followed by at least 362 recorded aftershocks with a maximum recorded magnitude of 6.2.
-Over 64,000 homes have been either damaged or completely flattened, leaving families with nothing.

 But the disaster did not stop there.
 Less than a week after the initial quake, an even more devastating 6.9 magnitude earthquake hit the island.
 A tsunami alert was issued but lifted shortly after.
 The aftershocks have been felt in neighbouring islands Bali, Jember and Sidoarjo.